mikethegoblin/mikethegoblin/README.md

 ### Hello!
 I'm Mike

 I'm a developer who loves to learn new things 😊.
-I'm currently a graduate student at Yale University.
+I'm currently a software engineer at Huawei

 Interests:
 - Software Engineering